Chinatown food gems

 Address: 531A Upper Cross Street, #01-58, Hong Lim Food Centre, Singapore 510531

-The Large Sotong Ball Seafood Soup ($7) comes packed with ingredients like their handmade fish, meat, and sotong balls, with fish dumplings too, making for a scrumptious affair.
+The Large Sotong Ball Seafood Soup ($6.50) comes packed with ingredients like their handmade fish, meat, and sotong balls, with fish dumplings too, making for a scrumptious affair.
 Do note that the opening hours here are unpredictable.

 Check out our Dong Fang Hong Sotong Ball Seafood Soup review!

 Address: Blk 531A Upper Cross Street, #01-47, Hong Lim Market & Food Centre, Singapore 051531

 Heavily influenced by French cooking methods, Fatbowls is a casual lunchtime concept focusing on whipping up fusion pastas, rice bowls, and loaded mashed potatoes among others.